HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 The large difference between mobile and desktop in certain platforms also suggests considerably different pages that are served to users on different devices.

 In July, for mobile devices, TYPO3 CMS (used mostly in European countries) had the largest percentage of passing sites, with 46% of mobile sites passing all three CWVs.
-WordPress, Squarespace, and Adobe Experience Manager had less than 20% of their sites passing.
+WordPress, Squarespace, and Adobe Experience Manager had less than 20% of their sites pass.

 Desktop device experience was slightly better, with 1C-Bitrix (used mostly in Russia) having the largest percentage of 56% sites passing CWVs.
 WordPress had the lowest ratio of passing sites, with only 26%.

-* _Duda deserves an honorable mention, with 47% sites passing in August and overall great progress since last year.
-They were not included in this report due to broken data collection in July, related to a wrong detection in [Wappalyzer](https://github.com/AliasIO/wappalyzer/pull/4189), incorrectly inflating their origins, and reducing their CWV percentage._
+<p class="note>Duda deserves an honorable mention, with 47% sites passing in August and overall great progress since last year.
+They were not included in this report due to broken data collection in July, related to a wrong detection in <a hreflang="en" href="https://github.com/AliasIO/wappalyzer/pull/4189">Wappalyzer</a>, incorrectly inflating their origins, and reducing their CWV percentage.</p>

 We can also evaluate the progress of these CMS platforms compared to last year’s data, focusing on mobile views: